 V: Vaginal dosing of progesterone is another alternative to oral or topical forms.
 Your body absorbs it very well using this route.

 W: Because progesterone raises body temperature slightly, it can be helpful for weight loss.

 X: Xenoestrogens.
 These are fake estrogens found in the environment (think plastics and pesticides).
 Progesterone can help counteract the effects of these compounds.

 Y: Yams (as in wild).
-Diosgenin is a substance found in wild yams and it is the starting compound for USP progesterone.
-The conversion to progesterone cannot be done by the body, so it’s done in a lab.
+Diosgenin is a substance found in wild yams and is the starting compound for USP progesterone.
+The body cannot convert it to progesterone, so it’s done in a lab.
 The resulting hormone is bioidentical, which means it is the exact chemical structure as progesterone from the ovaries.